lozzahax/lozzax-docs-gitbook/using-the-lozzax-blockchain/lozzax-service-node-guides/full-service-node-setup-guide.md

 * A stable, relatively fast connection \(100Mbps or better\) to route messages and data quickly
 * A minimum of 2GB of RAM, to run the service node software reliably
-* At least 30GB of storage space, used to store a local copy of the blockchain
+* At least 20GB of storage space, used to store a local copy of the blockchain
 * Redundant power, as found in most data centres.
 If your server goes down while staked, your service node could be [kicked off the network](service-node-deregistration.md) and you could have your funds locked for 30 days \(without receiving rewards\)

-We strongly recommend against running a service node from home.
-Most home internet connections are relatively slow \(especially for uploads — service nodes need high speeds for both uploading and downloading data\) and typically don't offer static IP addresses, which are required by service nodes.
-Connection speed and support aside, issues like power outages can easily disrupt home servers, which could result in your service node being kicked from the network.

 Typically, the easiest and cheapest way to host a server such as an Lozzax Service Node is to rent a Virtual Private Server \(VPS\).
 There are thousands of options when it comes to VPS providers, but any of the providers and configurations listed below will do.